 Top DAX Functions for Power BI

-Since now you know what are DAX Functions, this section will elaborate on the types and Syntax of DAX Functions that Power BI has to offer.
+Since now you know what are DAX Functions, this section will elaborate on the types and Syntax of the important DAX Functions in Power BI.
 Using the following 8 DAX Functions can make your Power BI experience hassle-free:

 DAX Functions for Power BI: Date and Time Functions